New ByWard Market centre to increase police presence, social services | CBC News

 New ByWard Market centre to increase police presence, social services

-Businesses in the ByWard Market say they hope security concerns will be mitigated by a new centre where police and other social services operate in the popular tourist area.
+Businesses in the ByWard Market say they hope security concerns will be mitigated by a new centre for police and other social services in the popular tourist area.

 Mayor Mark Sutcliffe, who made increasing the police presence in the market a campaign proposal during the last election, said Wednesday the centre won't be a police station, but a place where officers would be available.